 But let's be honest, people have busy schedules.
-Many customers will hardly agree to fill out surveys or leave reviews pointing out your product's pros and cons.
-Especially if they are not familiar with your product or service and have no idea what's the value behind it.
+Many customers will hardly agree to fill out surveys or leave reviews pointing out your product's pros and cons, especially if they are not familiar with your product or service and have no idea its value.

 In this article, we won't go into details and describe how to create surveys or use customer success metrics to understand how loyal or satisfied your customers are.

-Instead, we will focus on a real case and tell you how we helped our client to collect customer feedback at an early stage of the product launch.
+Instead, we will focus on a real case and tell you how we helped our client collect customer feedback at an early product launch stage.

 Case Study: App That Finds You Healthy Restaurants

 Before we get into details, let's take a short moment to talk about the idea behind the product—our client advocates for a healthy lifestyle.
 One of the problems she often encounters is the limited ability to have proper nutrition while traveling.
 Thus, one of the service's main ideas is to help users quickly access a list of organic restaurants when visiting a new city.
 In other words, she wanted to launch a service that would essentially be the directory of all healthy food restaurants.

 Establishing whether there's a market need for a specific product takes a lot of time and effort.
 Initially, a client wanted us to build an MVP for a mobile application.
 It was assumed that an MVP would become an effective tool for collecting user feedback and defining the basic set of features.

 After carefully estimating the project costs and duration, we concluded that developing a basic MVP would have taken about three months, and the budget amounted to $24k.
 It would probably break the bank at this stage.